hindu-comm/weblogs/manasataramgini/2008/07/2008-07-19_disclaimers-and-all-that.md

 and Kulfis to be imports from yavana-s and turuShka-s.
 I cannot help it they are acquisition from without.
-Nothing new, Hindus always took what was useful to them where ever they found it (only that astrology was a bad choice\!).
+Nothing new, Hindus always took what was useful to them where ever they found it (only that astrology was a bad choice!).
 At some point I mused that eukaryotes acquired several highpoints of their proteinic specialities from bacterial sources.
 It is always like that in life.
 At least we thoroughly internalized these things, just like the violin in South Indian classical music.